 Dog Trust Program Details

-The Iowa Dog Trust will offer programs designed to teach both young people & their adults all aspects of responsible dog ownership.
-When fully implemented, our programs will supply dog owners with all of the information they need for daily life with a dog.
+The Iowa Dog Trust offers programs designed to teach young people all of the aspects of responsible dog ownership.
+Our programs supply dog owners with all of the information they need for daily life with a dog.

-1) We have begun the development of an interactive website that offers information about all aspects of dog ownership.
+1) We are in the process of developing an interactive website that offers information about all aspects of dog ownership.
 It includes informative, easy to read articles ranging from how to choose the right dog for your family, to grieving the loss of a beloved companion.
 It also provides “basic” training information and provides answers to all of the most frequently ask questions about dogs and training.

-2) With the support of our associate businesses we will also provide free and low cost instructional seminars and workshops in order to show young people the correct way to interact and train their dog.
+2) With the support of our associate businesses we will soon be providing free and low cost instructional seminars and workshops in order to show young people the correct way to interact and train their dog.
 Instructional seminars will be presented in a larger format whereas the workshops will be done in a small group setting so that individual needs may be addressed.

 4) One of the biggest issues today is choosing the correct dog for a family’s lifestyle.
 Picking the wrong dog can cause serious problems for both pet and owner and often results in the dog going to a shelter or something even worse.
-To this end we will be working with shelter facilities and rescue groups to set up a dog adoption-counseling network.
+Because of this we are working with shelter facilities and rescue groups to set up a dog adoption-counseling network.
 Once in place, we will be promoting it in the media and explaining how critical it is to pick up the correct dog.

 5) To draw attention to the Iowa Dog Trust and to help promote our programs we will also put on some fun events throughout the year.
 The Iowa Dog Trust will organize several new statewide outings, as well as work with the established events in our state to make them even better and more widely attended.

 9) Building a strong unbreakable bond is the key to establishing life-long mutual trust and respect between dog and owner.
-To that end, we will also provide supervised after school programs and programs during the summer months for middle school and high school aged students.
+In the coming year we will also provide supervised after school programs and programs during the summer months for middle school and high school aged students.
 These programs will not only provide the opportunity for young people to work in a small group setting and receive some one-on-one training help, there will also be small group knowledge building workshops available.